hforge/Localizer/README.txt

 Requirements

-  - Python 2.3.5 or later
+  - Python 2.4 or later

-  - Zope 2.7.6 or later
+  - Zope 2.9 or later

-  - itools 0.9.5 or later (download from http://www.ikaaro.org/itools)
+  - itools 0.13.10 or later (download from http://www.ikaaro.org/itools)

-  - iHotfix 0.6.1 or later (download from http://www.ikaaro.org/localizer)

 Installation